The Agenda for America's Entrepreneurs: Women Entrepreneurs

 For women small business owners to succeed, they must be equipped with the right tools to do so, including access to benefits that provide affordable childcare and support during times of sickness, family planning and retirement.
 This is critical as two-thirds of women are the breadwinners or co-breadwinners of their families, but historically have had significantly less in retirement savings due to the wealth gap.
 Implementing federal benefit programs would also ensure women small businesses are on a level playing field with larger, male-owned companies.

-- Support federal and state efforts to establish publicly-administered retirement savings programs ("Secure Choice") programs to help more women-owned small businesses who are less likely to have a retirement plan.
-Also allow independent entrepreneurs to access Secure Choice programs understanding many freelancers and self-employed individuals are women and may be unable to access traditional retirement benefits.
+- Support federal and state efforts to establish publicly-administered retirement savings programs ("Secure Choice") programs to help more small businesses who are less likely to have a retirement plan.
+Also allow independent, self-employed entrepreneurs access Secure Choice programs since 90% of self-employed entrepreneurs are women and may be unable to access traditional workplace retirement plans.

 - Pass the FAMILY Act to establish a national program that would provide partial wage replacement for small business employees and the self-employed to access parental leave or to handle serious health conditions for themselves and family members.
-Women often become caregivers for their family members and are typically the first to take leave for their newborn children.
+A national program would ensure minority-owned businesses are on a level playing field with larger companies.
+Small businesses support a proposal to provide four week of paid and medical leave.

-- In the absence of a federal program, support continued legislative efforts in other states, such as Colorado and Connecticut, to establish paid family and medical leave insurance programs.
+- In the absence of a federal program, policymakers must support state legislative efforts, such as in Colorado and Connecticut, to establish paid family and medical leave programs that benefit small business owners and do not place the cost burden solely on owners.

 - Implement policies at the national and state level that would help more working parents afford childcare, understanding this is essential to retaining a skilled workforce.
 This could include expanding and improving federal income tax credits for childcare expenses that would allow for working parents to receive a percentage of child care expenses back as a tax refund.